 - Handwritten note.
 While lavish gifts and balloons generally aren't cool in an office, a simple note penned in your own hand can go miles toward goodwill and friendship.

 - Listening.
 You don't want to sit in your friend's office and talk about people all day, but you can give them an ear to vent from time to time.
 Just be sure to take long conversations out of the office.
+(Learn more about active listening, which can help you pick up on things you wouldn't have normally realized.)

 - Smile.
 You'd be surprised how far a friendly face goes when it comes to making work more enjoyable.